 Should I clear my cache regularly?

 The files in the cache allow the websites you visit most often to load faster, which is a good thing.
-Your browser will periodically delete old files, so it's not like the cache is going to keep growing forever.
+Plus your browser deletes old files periodically, so it's not like the cache is going to keep growing forever.